divadbaroon/Juno-Chrome-Extension/README.md

 # Juno Chrome Extension

-An extension for browsing and interacting with voice agents.
+Interact with voice agents from your webbrowser.

 ## Contributing